Y0Coss/docs-fork/pages/public_cloud/compute/create_restore_a_virtual_server_with_a_backup/guide.en-gb.md

 >>
 >> ![public-cloud-instance-backup](images/restorebackup03.png){.thumbnail}
 >>
->> Choose the new instance's name, SSH key, vRack and billing period, then click on the `Create the instance`{.action} button.
+>> Choose the new instance's name, SSH key, vRack and billing period, then click the `Create the instance`{.action} button.
 >>
 >> For further information on creating an instance, please refer to [this guide](/pages/public_cloud/compute/public-cloud-first-steps).
 >>